DessimozLab/pyomabrowser/Readme.txt

    and add it to the docker volume: docker cp <path> pyomabrowser_web_1:/data/release/

-   alternatively, if this is going to be too big for your docker volume, you can also mount it directly. see in docker-compose.yml the commented version which uses the data from an external usb disk (/Volumes/TOSHIBA\ EXT/...)
+   Alternatively, if this is going to be too big for your docker volume, you can also mount it directly. see in docker-compose.yml the commented version which uses the data from an external usb disk (/Volumes/TOSHIBA\ EXT/...)
+   -> Note that 'release_volume' argument should be commented (3 instances in the files)

 4) run migrate and collect static: docker-compose exec web ./manage.py migrate